Resources for Grant Development

 These salaries are current values and are exclusive of on-costs (that is, workers' compensation, superannuation, payroll tax and the like).
 Likely increases and on-costs need to be taken into account when preparing budgets.

-In cases where non-UWA salary scales and/or costs are required by the funding body, please contact the Research Grants and Contracts Office for advice.
+In cases where non-UWA salary scales and/or costs are required by the funding body, please contact Research Grants and Finance for advice.

 A project costing template is available to assist in the calculation of all project costs, including salaries and on-costs plus likely increases.

 Funding of long service leave entitlements, in most cases, will be covered by the three per cent levy included as part of the on-costs.
 However, some funding bodies will not fund any long service leave unless full details of the leave are disclosed in the application and the leave is taken during the grant period.

 Funding of long service leave and severance pay may not be covered by some funding bodies so please check the applicable Funding Rules and Agreement.